Subgaussian 1-cocycles on discrete groups: Introduction

 where $\|y\|_\phi= \inf \{c>0: \tau[\phi(|y|/c)]\le 1\}$ and $\phi(t)=e^{t^2}-1$; see \cite{Z13} for a detailed discussion about these distances and their relationship to Rieffel's quantum metric spaces.
 For a $\tau$-measurable positive operator $\rho$, we define the entropy

 \begin{cor} Suppose the $\Ga_2$-criterion holds for the cn-length function $\psi$ on a discrete group $G$.
 Then

 and

-for all $\tau$-measurable positive operators $\rho$ affiliated to $LG$ with $\tau(\rho)=1$. \end{cor} We remark that the constant of order $\sqrt{p}$ in our Poincar\'e inequalities are crucial to deduce these entropy bounds as observed in \cites{JZ12, Z13}.
-A constant of the order $p$, as obtained in Section 4, is not sufficient for entropy bounds.
+for all $\tau$-measurable positive operators $\rho$ affiliated to $LG$ with $\tau(\rho)=1$. \end{cor} We remark that the constant of order $\sqrt{p}$ in our Poincar\'e inequalities is crucial to deduce these entropy bounds as observed in \cite{JZ12, Z13}.
+A constant of the order $p$, as obtained in Section 4, is not sufficient for such entropy bounds.

 Let us now point out the connection of our results to some previous ones.
-As is well known, the major application of Bakry--Emery's condition is to derive Gross' log-Sobolev inequality under some mild condition; see \cite{BE85} and also the lecture notes \cite{GZ} for more details in this direction.
-However, as observed in \cite{JZ12}, this implication is not true in general non-diffusion setting.
-Instead, under the assumption of noncommutative diffusions, it was proved in the same paper that the Bakry--Emery condition implies the following Poincar\'e type inequalities
+As is well known, the major application of $\Ga_2$-criterion is to derive Gross' log-Sobolev inequality (LSI) under some mild condition; see \cite{BE85} and also the lecture notes \cite{GZ} for more details in this direction.
+However, as observed in \cite{JZ12}, this implication is not true in general non-diffusion setting where the sample paths are discontinuous; see e.g. \cite{BGL14, RY} for the definition of classical diffusion semigroups and processes.
+In particular, the diffusion property is characterized by the Leibnitz rule on the $\Ga$ form

+for smooth functions $f,g$ and $h$ in the domain of the generator.
+On the other hand, we can deduce concentration inequalities directly from $\Ga_2$-criterion without \eqref{leib}; see \eqref{wsga} below.
+Of course we still need a certain regularity condition on the semigroup $T_t$: